greenelab/deep-review/sections/04_study.md

 improve classification [@tag:Liu @tag:Segata], and techniques have been proposed that are classifier-independent [@tag:Ditzler @tag:Ditzler2].

-How have neural networks (NNs) been of use?
-Most neural networks are being used for phylogenetic classification or functional annotation from sequence data, where there is a lot of data for training (and thus suitable for NNs).
+How have neural networks been of use?
+Most neural networks are being used for phylogenetic classification or functional annotation from sequence data, where there is a lot of data for training.
 Neural networks have been applied successfully to gene annotation (e.g. Orphelia [@tag:Hoff] and FragGeneScan [@doi:10.1093/nar/gkq747]), which usually has plenty of training examples.
 Representations (similar to Word2Vec